kraxarn/KraxbotOSS/readme.md

 Check the wiki, Mac should be similar to Linux.

 # Versioning
-Like DASH-E, every 1.x update will bring new features and every 1.x.x update will either extend one of the current features or just be a bug fix.
+Like KraxBot, every 1.x update will bring new features and every 1.x.x update will either extend one of the current features or just be a bug fix.

 ![](http://orig11.deviantart.net/ffbe/f/2016/309/6/c/sombra_by_witchtaunter-danekeh.gif)